elenasacristan/treebooks/README.md

 As a user (member or not) I want to donate books and I want to know where are the collection points.

-As a member I want to register to be able to rent books and contribute to reforestation projects
+As a user I want to register to be able to rent books and contribute to reforestation projects

-As a member I want to register to be able to save money reading second hand books instead of buying brand new books.
+As a user I want to register to be able to save money reading second hand books instead of buying brand new books.

 As a member I want to feel that I'm helping to save the planet by not buying new books and by renting second hand books.